rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 ### Unauthoritative Statements
 {:#vulnerability-unauthorized-statements}

-<span class="comment" data-author="RV">I don't think we need the bolding on sentence fragments as applied below</span>

-A consequence of the [open-world assumption](cite:cites owa) where anyone can say anything about anything, is that **both valid and invalid (and possibly malicious) things can be said**.
+A consequence of the [open-world assumption](cite:cites owa) where anyone can say anything about anything, is that both valid and invalid (and possibly malicious) things can be said.
-When a query engine is traversing the Web, it is therefore possible that it can encounter information that **impacts the query results in an undesired manner**.
+When a query engine is traversing the Web, it is therefore possible that it can encounter information that impacts the query results in an undesired manner.
 This information could be [_untrusted_](cite:cites guidedlinktraversal, linktraversaldiverse), _contradicting_, or _incorrect_.
 Without mitigations to this vulnerability, query results from an LTQP can therefore never be really trusted, which brings the practical broad use of LTQP into question.